Cyb3RGER/CyberEmpire/Rando_Balancing.md

 game usually don't care about such rules, however the starter deck may need rules to be able to be used against enemies.
 Every other card in the game has a limit of 3, no exceptions.

+### Card exclusions
+For the settings to exclude specific card types, for people who like oldschool yugioh:
+-Union
+-Gemini
+-Tuner(s) (for some reason it once says Tuner and another time it says Tuners) -Synchro
+-Xyz
+-Pendulum
+-Spirit
+-Link

+And anything that has + that type, like Fusion + Tuner or something, as it still counts as a Tuner that way.

 ## Randomizing options?